sylefeb/Silice/learn-silice/README.md

 # Learn FPGA programming with Silice

 Want to learn how to design hardware with Silice?
 This is the right place!
 Before we dive into tutorials, a few pointers:
+- I recommend that you first [watch the introduction video on programming FPGAs with Silice](https://www.youtube.com/watch?v=_OhxEY72qxI) (youtube).
 - Silice has a [reference documentation](Documentation.md) you might want to browse through after taking these first steps.
-- For quick links to advanced topics see the [advanced topics](Advanced.md) page.
+- Additional information is linked from the [advanced topics](Advanced.md) page.
-- Beyond the tutorials below, there are many [example projects to learn from](../projects/README.md).
+- Feel free to ask questions about the language syntax in this [github issue](https://github.com/sylefeb/Silice/issues/108).

 ## What do you need?